-Compared to previous generations, students nowadays place more importance on career preparation.
+Compared to previous generations, students today place more importance on career preparation.
 According to Arthur Levine, the former president of Teachers College at Columbia University, “They’re much more pragmatic.
 They say their primary reason for going to college is to get training and skills that will lead to a job, and let them make money.”
-This preference is one of the driving forces of 21st century education.
+This preference is one of the driving forces of 21st-century education.
 A survey commissioned by the Association of American Colleges and Universities (AACU) suggests that in today’s highly competitive and fast-paced economy, well-paid jobs require both specific knowledge in a field of study and a broad range of interdisciplinary skills – some of which are notably well developed through liberal arts education.

 Engaged, informed, and mindful citizens